| |

 Frequently asked questions:

-Can acupuncture, Chinese herbal medicine and cranio-sacral therapy be used at the same time during my pregnancy, and what happens during a treatment?
+- Can acupuncture and Chinese herbal medicine be used at the same time during my pregnancy, and what happens during a treatment?

-Can acupuncture, Chinese herbal medicine and cranio-sacral therapy be used at the same time during my pregnancy, and what happens during a treatment?
+Can acupuncture and Chinese herbal medicine be used at the same time during my pregnancy, and what happens during a treatment?

-Acupuncture, Chinese herbs, nutrition and cranial osteopathy are ideal drug-free treatments for pregnancy, childbirth, and post partum.
+Acupuncture and Chinese herbs are ideal drug-free treatments for pregnancy, childbirth, and post partum.
 Used by a skilled practitioner they are safe and have no harmful effects for mother or baby.

 During pregnancy, some women will choose to live with the discomfort of minor complaints such as morning sickness or heartburn, rather than seek treatment because they are concerned about the possible side effects of orthodox medicines on their unborn child.
 Our therapeutic approaches can be used safely and effectively alongside orthodox care.